aostruszka/nonrec-make/Readme.txt

 modified [1].

-The structure of the Rules.mk is following (this is from top level Rules.top which has the same format as Rules.mk):
+The structure of the Rules.mk is following (this is from top level Rules.top which has the same format as Rules.mk - and in fact it is suggested that it should be a symlink to normal Rules.mk file since it will allow for this project to act as a subproject of some super project treating your whole project tree as a subdirectory[2]):

 -8<---Rules.top---------------
 1:  include $(MK)/header.mk